 Studying at a local Spanish university is a fundamental part of the cultural and academic experience for HCAYS students in Madrid.
 In addition to courses offered at the HCAYS Center, students can enroll in one course at the Universidad Autónoma de Madrid (UAM) or at the Universidad Complutense de Madrid.
 Both universities offer courses taught in Spanish including anthropology, economics, international relations, law, literature, political sciences, sociology and history.
 We help students navigate through the process of finding the course that best fits their needs and curriculum requirements.
 Additionally, both universities offer sports facilities, choir, bookstores, cafeterias and other extra-curricular activities allowing students to be fully immersed in the Spanish language and culture.
+Please be aware that due to the COVID-19 pandemic, these activities may be restricted.

 If you are interested in the possibility of taking a course at the Universidad Complutense de Madrid or the Universidad Autónoma de Madrid, please indicate this interest in the HCAYS Course Selection Form.
-Carlos Jurado or Isabel Cámara, the Academic Coordinators, will be contacting you with a preliminary list of courses that you will be able to choose from.
+Carlos Jurado, the Academic Coordinator, will be contacting you with a preliminary list of courses that you will be able to choose from.

-Since it is impossible for us to guarantee classes at the Universidad Autónoma and the Universidad Complutense, which may be subject to cancellations, availability, and last-minute schedule changes, students who sign up for one of their courses must have a backup class at our Center
+Since it is impossible for us to guarantee classes at the Universidad Autónoma University and the Universidad Complutense, which may be subject to cancellations, students who sign up for one of their courses must have a backup class at our Center